Azure/azure-openapi-validator/CONTRIBUTING.md

    ```

    You can find example outputs of these commands in the `Appendix` section at the end of this document.

+# How to disable or enable existing Spectral rules

+- Set the Spectral rule severity to `off` to disable it.
+Revert that to enable it back.
+  - For an example of 3 rules being disabled, see [this file diff](https://github.com/Azure/azure-openapi-validator/pull/506/files#diff-4c1382203db84bcd9df61a5bbf90823d0e1f39a833e8eaa1a5be96ca4a4e9b61).
+- Follow the instructions given in the `How to deploy your changes` section.

 # Installing NPM dependencies